Quantum-Accelerators/quacc/docs/src/install/alt_workflows/overview.md

 - Stil actively in development
 - Not as widely used as other workflow management solutions
-- Currently only supports the Slurm job scheduler out-of-the-box
+- Currently only supports the Slurm job scheduler out-of-the-box, although custom plugins can be defined
 - High-security HPC environments may be difficult to access with the centralized server approach

 ## Parsl